Course Syllabus

 This course is not about designing interfaces.
 This course is about research and qualitative research methodology in human-centered computing.
 While the techniques in this class can be applied to designing human-centered systems, students who are looking for a class about learning to design and program user interfaces will be disappointed.

 The format and enrollment of this course has changed from previous years.
+For example, this course will now have a Final Exam.
 As such, we expect there will be a change in the grade distribution compared to previous years.

 This course is based heavily on prior courses taught by Tamara Denning with incorporated materials from others, noted in slides and assignments where they appear.